Heroic Military Academy: 1857–1920

-The College from 1947 to today
+The college from 1947 to today

 In 1947 The Military College celebrated the centenary of the Corps of Cadets' participation in the Battle of Chapultepec, the finest hour of its history.
 In 1949, the Congress of the Union formally conferred the "Heroic" designation to both the Corps and to the Midshipmen's Battalion of the Naval Military Academy, the latter for its role in resisting the United States occupation of Veracruz in 1914.

-To celebrate the 150th anniversary of the Heroic Military College (1820-1970), 1 oz silver coins were minted by the Central Bank.
+To celebrate the 150th anniversary of the Heroic Military College (1820–1970), 1 oz silver coins were minted by the Central Bank.
 In addition stamps featuring two Military College shakos were printed by the Government of Mexico.
 A special issue of stamps also commemorated the Golden Jubilee of "the final cavalry charge in the Americas"; carried out by the cavalry cadets of the college in 1920 (see above).

-In 1976, the College's present campus in Tlalpan Borough, Mexico City, was formally opened, partially damaged by the 1985 earthquake that struck the city.
+In 1976, the college's present campus in Tlalpan, Mexico City, was formally opened.
+It was partially damaged by the 1985 earthquake that struck the city.
 Today, the commandant of the academy is Brigade General Julio Álvarez Arellano.

 The school was used as a setting for Luis Miguel's 1989 music video "La Incondicional".
 In the video he plays an Air Force cadet who is in love, but he must take his studies as soldier seriously.
 In a marching scene towards the end of the song one can see the "Por el Honor de Mexico" banner.

 Perote, the second home of the Military College, has been dubbed by the Veracruz State Congress as The Cradle of the Military College since 2002.

 From 2007, the academy has accepted female cadets, first in support arms and later in the combat services and combat arms.
 The present Corps is regiment-sized and has among its units a cavalry squadron and an artillery battery, plus an armored cavalry training squadron raised recently - a first in a military academy in Latin America.

 The celebrations of the Academy Biccentennial were marked beginning in 2021 given the COVID-19 pandemic in Mexico and will officially conclude in 2023.

-In 2021, the Academy officially welcomed the first officer cadets of the National Guard studying for a officer's commission in that force.
+In 2020, the Academy officially welcomed the first officer cadets of the National Guard studying for a officer's commission in that force.

-Motto and Collegiate Slogan
+Motto and collegiate slogan

 Por el Honor de Mexico (For Mexico's Honor) is the college motto, made in a contest organized by radio station XEQ in commemoration of the centenary of the defense of Chalpultepec Castle in 1947.

 Every midday, after the afternoon ceremony and before the midday parade, the following cheer is done by the Corps of Cadets: